benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 We will run workshops in High Schools to identify interested students, and host the **c/c/c studio**[^ccc-group] a weekly on-campus interactive learning community to give them opportunities to learn, create, and share their skills.
-At the end of each semester, the c/c/c studio will host a gallery exhibitions & performance of new works of code-based art & music, attract fantastic students who might otherwise not study Eng/CS, and engage the wider community in helping them _reimagine_ what it is to be a Computer Scientist or Engineer in the 21st century.
+At the end of each semester, the c/c/c studio will host a gallery exhibition & performance of new works of code-based art & music.
+This program will attract fantastic students who might otherwise not study Eng/CS (either at ANU or anywhere) and engage the wider community in helping them _reimagine_ what it is to be a Computer Scientist or Engineer in the 21st century.

 [^hs-college]: since we're in the ACT, I mean Hign School _and_ College; years 7--12